2018 NFL Media Access Policy (PDF Version)

 Assistant Head Coaches & Primary Position Coaches – Permission to interview assistant coaches about reasonable football issues throughout the year should not be denied.

-Regular and reasonable access to assistant coaches – coordinators/assistant head coaches and all primary position coaches – will include a mandatory media availability during the club’s offseason program, during training camp, and during the club’s regular-season bye week for media that regularly cover the team.
+Regular and reasonable access to assistant coaches – coordinators/assistant head coaches and all primary position coaches – will include at least one mandatory media availability during the club’s offseason program and at least one media availability per month beginning in August through the conclusion of the regular season for media that regularly cover the team (offensive and defensive coordinators will continue with their weekly in-season media availabilities as described above).
 The structure of these sessions is a club decision (i.e. availability on a single day or multiple days, press conference format or on the field following practice, etc.) but all assistant coaches must be available during each of these three time periods.

-Please note that while all assistant coaches must be available at least once during the offseason program, training camp, and the regular-season bye week, it is not permissible to deny all other requests because of these mandatory availabilities.
+Please note that while all assistant coaches must be available at least once during the offseason program and once per month beginning in August, it is not permissible to deny all other requests because of these mandatory availabilities.

-Access to assistant coaches on game day is a club decision.
-For offensive and defensive coordinators, game day access would be in addition to the mandatory access during every practice week.
+Access to assistant coaches on game day is a club decision, and any game day access to assistant coaches would be in addition to the mandatory access rules described above.

 Players – Players must be available to the media following every game and regularly during the practice week as required under league rules and their contracts and as noted above.
 It is not permissible for any player or any group of players to boycott the media.
-Star players, or other players with unusually heavy media demands, must be available to the media that regularly cover their teams at least once during the practice week in addition to their required post-game media availability.
+Players with unusually heavy media demands must be available to the media that regularly cover their teams at least once during the practice week in addition to their required post-game media availability.
 This applies to a maximum of one or two players per team only.
 The minimum for such players does not include other required media obligations such as network production meetings, and national media interviews arranged by the team.

 3. PRACTICE ACCESS AND INFORMATION – Following the completion of Week 2 of the NFL preseason schedule and through the regular season and playoffs, daily practice (Monday through Friday) must be open to local media (those who regularly cover the team) for at least the first 30 minutes or until the start of “team” work.
 It is permissible to limit the videotaping or photographing of certain portions of practice.
 Starting the week prior to the opening of the regular season, clubs are required to designate on the NFL Intranet site and issue to local media the names of those players who missed any portion of 11-on-11 team or individual work on the specified days noted in the NFL Injury Report policy.